Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 The "Riverdale" star got to publish this only for her name

-With the absolute absence of proper editing, this poetry book is another perfect example of how publishers couldn't wait to profit from Reinhart's name.
-The story of "Riverdale" star is sincere, and her point is clear, but the way this screams "basic Instagram poetry with no structure" should've never happened.
+With the absence of proper editing, this poetry book is another perfect example of how publishers couldn't wait to profit from Reinhart's name.
+The story of the "Riverdale" star is sincere, and her point is clear, but the way this screams "basic Instagram poetry with no structure" should've never happened.

 7. "Tears for Water" by Alicia Keys